rkarming/rugby123/README.md

 # rugby123
-Website created for final project of Fundamentals of Web Technology and Development
+HTML, CSS, and JavaScript code created for final project of Fundamentals of Web Technology and Development.